Steubenville High School rape case

 The Steubenville High School rape occurred in Steubenville, Ohio, on the night of August 11, 2012, when a high school girl, incapacitated by alcohol, was publicly and repeatedly sexually assaulted by her peers, several of whom documented the acts on social media.
 The victim was transported, undressed, photographed, and sexually assaulted.
 She was also penetrated vaginally by other students' fingers (digital penetration), an act defined as rape under Ohio law.

 The callous attitude of the assailants was documented on Facebook, Twitter, text messages, and cell phone recordings of the acts.
 The crime and ensuing legal proceedings generated considerable controversy and galvanized a national conversation about rape and rape culture.
 Two students and high school football players, Ma'lik Richmond and Trent Mays, both 16 at the time of the crime, were convicted in juvenile court for the rape of a minor.
 Additionally, three other adults have been indicted for obstructing the investigation into the rape, while Steubenville's superintendent of schools was charged with hindering the investigation into a rape that took place earlier in 2012.

 Crime

-In the early morning hours of August 12, 2012, two high school football players, Trent Mays and Ma'lik Richmond, used their fingers to rape a 16-year-old girl from Weirton, West Virginia.
+In the early morning hours of August 12, 2012, during a neighbor end-of-summer party attended by dozens of students from several high schools in the area, two Steubenville High School football players, Trent Mays and Ma'lik Richmond, repeatedly raped a 16-year-old girl from Weirton, West Virginia while she was blackout drunk over a period of six hours.

-In the days following the rape, according to The New York Times, Mays "seemed to try to orchestrate a cover-up, telling a friend, 'Just say she came to your house and passed out and pleading with the victim not to press charges.